-Or every thing is looking wonderful until you run into an extended dry spell and know you’re spending more on water than it would cost to by the same produce at the market!
+Or everything is looking wonderful until you run into an extended dry spell and know you’re spending more on the water than it would cost to buy the same produce at the market!

 These are some instances that make gardening difficult.
 But you don’t have to have a green thumb to grow plants successfully!
 Take a look at some of the things you can do to make life in the garden easier and more enjoyable.
 In short, to have a productive garden!